IBM/kif/docs/quickstart.md

 > (**Statement** (**Item** [Brazil](http://www.wikidata.org/entity/Q155)) (**ValueSnak** (**Property** [shares border with](http://www.wikidata.org/entity/P47)) (**Item** [Argentina](http://www.wikidata.org/entity/Q414))))

+This statement stands for the assertion "Brazil shares border with Argentina".
 Its subject is the item [Brazil (Q155)](http://www.wikidata.org/entity/Q155) and its snak is a value snak which associates the property [shares border with (P47)](http://www.wikidata.org/entity/P47) with the value [Argentina (Q414)](http://www.wikidata.org/entity/Q414).
-This statement stands for the assertion "Brazil shares border with Argentina".

 ## Data model

-KIF data-model objects, such as statements and their components, are immutable and are built using the data-model constructors (see the [data model guide](guides/data_model.md)).
+KIF data-model objects, such as statements and their components, are immutable and are built using the data-model object constructors (see the [data model guide](guides/data_model.md)).
 For instance, we can construct the statement "Brazil shares border with Argentina" as follows:

 ```pycon
 >>> from kif_lib import Item, Property, Statement, ValueSnak